 As a result of the Farr Project, pH and net acidity have slightly improved downstream approximately 1.0 mile.
-Pre-construction data shows pH at 5.97 downstream the project discharge.
-After installation of the Farr Project, post-construction data shows pH 6.47 downstream the project discharge.
-The net acidity concentration decreased 100% downstream the project discharge at site FAR10 on Huff Run.
+Pre-construction data shows pH range of 5.25-5.97 at the project discharge and downstream.
+After installation of the Farr Project, post-construction data shows pH range of 6.3-6.47 at the discharge and downstream.
+The net acidity concentration decreased 85% at the project discharge and 100% at downstream mainstem site FAR10 on Huff Run.